-For over ten years, CAQG has been providing Bright Star Quilts and accompanying age-appropriate books to some of the local public elementary schools in

-Albemarle County and Charlottesville.
+For over twelve years, CAQG has been providing Bright Star Quilts and accompanying age-appropriate books to some of the local public elementary schools in Albemarle County and Charlottesville.
 The quilts have been received by the school staff with great appreciation.
 The children are given their quilt and book at the beginning of the school year.
 They nap with it each day, and they take their quilt home to keep at the end of the school year.

-Led Karen Horridge by (Tuesday Morning Chapter), our Bright Stars community outreach program includes from contributions CAOG members in all chapters.
-Karen leads a group of volunteers who liaise with a number of schools with Bright classrooms.
-Our approach is to only work with a school if we can support all Bright Star
+Led by the Robin Hamill-Ruth and Kirsten Nieman (Tuesday Morning Chapter), our Bright Stars community outreach program includes contributions from CAQG members in all chapters.
+Kirsten and Robin lead a group of volunteers who liaise with a number of schools with Bright Star classrooms.
+Our approach is to only work